Sydney Female Refuge Society: History

 Among their first decisions was the stipulation the new institution should be non-denominational and should abide by a clear set of rules.
 The running of the Institution was conducted by the Ladies’ Committee and the Gentlemen’s Committee but the internal management of the Institute was the sole responsibility of the Ladies.

 The refuge was first housed in the ‘Old House of Correction’ next to the Carter’s Barracks in Pitt Street.
 This building originally housed the treadmill (known locally as the ‘Climbing Sorrow’) where juvenile offenders, and some of maturer years, were corrected.
-Modifications were made to the buildings by Mr Thomas Cowlshaw, a builder who lived in Hutchinson Street, Surrey Hills.
+Modifications were made to the buildings by Thomas Cowlshaw, a builder who lived in Hutchinson Street, Surry Hills.
 One of the first orders of business was the removal of the treadmill which was noted to have no place in the upcoming regime of female reform.

 Entry to the refuge was either voluntary or made upon the recommendation of a magistrate, keeper of the gaol or a minister of religion.
 Once inside the inmates were expected to abide by the rules laid out and to stay for 1-2 years during which time they worked in the laundry or as seamstresses to earn money for the upkeep of the refuge.
 The rules also stipulated that they were not allowed to receive visits from anyone except those that have a legal right to see them, and these only on Tuesdays and Fridays, in the presence of the ‘Visiting Ladies’.
 These rules were at times hard to enforce as it was difficult to confirm exactly who the relatives were.
 On Tuesday 15 December 1864, Emily Brown was visited by “her brother” I told him he could not see her again without a letter from his father as matron has heard he was not her brother.